 This variant of garlic does not last as long as its soft-neck counterparts.
 They will start to deteriorate and shrivel within 4 to 6 months regardless of storage conditions.

-Though they are difficult to grow, but most garlic growers state that hard-neck garlic pack more flavor than the soft-neck variant.
+Though they are difficult to grow, most garlic growers state that hard-neck garlic packs more flavor than the soft-neck variant.
 So while they are not found often in grocery stores, they are the love of food connoisseurs.

 Soft-neck garlic (A. sativum var sativum)

-The soft-neck garlic is best grown in warmer climates as it is not acclimatized for extreme cold.
+The soft-neck garlic is best grown in warmer climates as it is not acclimatized to extreme cold.
 This group consists of below common garlic types: